MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/configure-automatic-log-upload-for-continuous-reports.md

 10. Click on the machine in the **Virtual Machines** table and click **Start**.

 11. Connect to the Log Collector virtual machine to see if it has been assigned a DHCP address:
     Click on the virtual machine and select **Connect**.
-You should see the login prompt.
+You should see the sign in prompt.
 If you see an IP address, then you can connect to the virtual machine using a terminal/SSH tool.
-If you do not see an IP address, log in using the Hyper-V/VMWare connection tools with the credentials you copied down when you created the Log Collector previously.
+If you don't see an IP address, sign in using the Hyper-V/VMWare connection tools with the credentials you copied down when you created the Log Collector previously.
 You can change the password and configure the virtual machine using the network configuration utility by running the following command:
     ```
     sudo network_config
     ```